Peng Chong: Cultural Revolution

 The Jiangsu provincial leadership was broadly targeted for "struggle" in the Cultural Revolution, and responded with the typical effort to control the Red Guard, battle radicals with outside workers, and inevitably, violence.
 While the more forceful responses would have been the responsibility of more senior people such as Nanjing Military Region Commander Xu Shiyou, Peng’s involvement in the first phases is clear.

 Peng was denounced by the Red Guard in 1967 for his official visit to the USSR and his post-trip comment that China might learn something from Soviet art.
 Nevertheless, he was named the sole civilian provincial Revolutionary Committee Vice Chair in March 1968.
-Aligning his star with the armed forces led to Alternate Membership of the 9th National People’s Congress Central Committee a year later.
+Aligning his star with the armed forces led to being elected an alternate of the 9th Central Committee of the Chinese Communist Party.
 When order, and the provincial party committee were restored in 1970, Peng was made a Deputy Secretary, again as the sole civilian.

 Xu Shiyou’s 1974 transfer to Guangzhou opened up space for Peng Chong to become 1st CCP Secretary and Chairman of the Jiangsu Revolutionary Committee.
 This brief role positioned him to play a more pivotal role in neutralizing the Gang of Four’s supporters in Shanghai following the October 1976 coup d’état.
 Peng, General Su Zhenhua and labor politico Ni Zhifu were sent to Shanghai to take power from the radical left, while long-time ally Xu Jiatun remained behind as Jiangsu secretary.

-National Affairs
+National affairs

 Although Peng was nominally 3rd CCP Secretary of Shanghai, his two nominal superiors’ national-level responsibilities left him as de facto boss.
 As a reward for his loyalty and efficiency in purging Shanghai, he was elevated to the politburo in August 1977.
 Peng added a National People's Congress (NPC) Vice Chairmanship to his titles (1978–87), and was formally named Shanghai 1st Secretary in early 1979, due to Su Zhenhua’s death, and mayor at the end of the year.
 He remained affiliated with Shanghai until 1981, when he was succeeded in the party and state roles by Chen Guodong and Wang Daohan, respectively.
 Among his top priorities was establishing a merit-based education system.

 In 1980, Peng was promoted to work directly for Hu Yaobang in the CCP Central Committee Secretariat, his first move out of provincial politics.
 However, in September 1982, at the 12th National Party Congress, Peng Chong lost his politburo seat and that on the Secretariat.
 His last posts were as Vice Chairman and Secretary-General (1988–93) of the National People’s Congress.